 When it comes to surfing, whether traditional or SUP, there’s no better place in North America than Hawaii.
 The waves are treacherous, the excitement immeasurable and the legions of SUP and surf fanatics living here have made it a prime location for all things involving waves.
 Sunset Beach is the crown jewel of SUP spots in the state and during the summer months, the water is just the right amount of calm to make it fun, but not dangerous.
 The four-mile trip from Sunset Beach to Waimea Bay is one of the most breathtaking coastal paddles in the world if your arms can handle it.

 Cabo San Lucas, Baja California

 Where the U.S. and Mexico converge lies one of the best places to test your paddleboard skills, thanks primarily to some pretty spectacular weather all year round.
-It also doesn’t hurt that Cabo San Lucas is a vacation and relaxation mecca with tons of see and do off the waters as well as on.
-The are hosts plenty of downwind SUP competitions, along with some great waters at Acalpulquito for those wanting somewhat calmer waves, while Zipper’s has some pretty great reef breaks.
+It also doesn’t hurt that Cabo San Lucas is a vacation and relaxation mecca with tons of things to see and do off the waters as well as on.
+The area hosts plenty of downwind SUP competitions, along with some great waters at Acalpulquito for those wanting somewhat calmer waves, while Zipper’s has some pretty great reef breaks.